MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 ### Task 2: Simulated Attacks
+**Note:** The evaluation lab environment has been set to be removed by end of January 2024.
+If the Tutorials are not available, please complete the Interactive lab simulation by clicking the link above.

 In this task, you will run two simulated attacks to explore the capabilities of Microsoft Defender for Endpoint.